aphearin/accelerating_python/README.md

-## Accelerating python with cython
+# Accelerating Python

-This repository contains a simple but non-trivial example of how to speed up a python calculation using a combination of cython and the multiprocessing module.
+The purpose of this repository is to provide a few worked examples of how to speed up your python code in two different ways:

+* Using the python multiprocessing module
+* Using Cython

+The approach is to take a simple but non-trivial calculation, and do it repeatedly in different ways to demonstrate some of the tricks involved in writing cythonized parallel code.
+This repository is intended for people with basic knowledge of python, but no prior experience with either Cython or multiprocessing.
+If you are only interested in Cython, and not parallelization, you can simply ignore the sections on multiprocessing, and conversely.

+## Getting started

-The basic calculation is to compute the pairwise sum of all elements of two input arrays.
-There is a python implementation and a cython implementation, each of which can be run in serial or in parallel.
-To use the cython function, the code must first be compiled:
+The place to start is with the `serial_pairwise_sum_python` function defined in the `pairwise_python.py` module.
+This function calculates the pairwise sum of all elements of two input arrays.
+The `serial_pairwise_sum_python ` implementation is serial and pure python; all other functions in the repo are just alternative (faster) implementations, so be sure to understand how this function works before moving on.

+## Writing Cython code

+In the vast majority of cases, Cython code is just python code with some type declarations added to make your loops run faster.

 $ python setup.py build_ext --inplace